oauthstuff/draft-oauth-par/main.md

 It also allows for clients to push the form encoded authorization request parameters to the AS in order to exchange them for a request URI that the client can use in a subsequent authorization request.

-For example, the following authorization request,
+For example, a client typically initiates an authorization request by directing the user-agent to make an HTTP request like the following:

 ```
   GET /authorize?response_type=code